pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 See our [reference values.yaml](https://github.com/pachyderm/pachyderm/blob/42462ba37f23452a5ea764543221bf8946cebf4f/etc/helm/pachyderm/values.yaml#L197) for all available fields.

 !!!
 Note
-        When externalService is enabled, Pachyderm creates a corresponding `pachd-lb` service of `type:LoadBalancer` allowing your cloud platform (AWS, GKE...) to provision a Network Load Balancer (NLB) automatically.
+        When externalService is enabled, Pachyderm creates a corresponding `pachd-lb` service of `type:LoadBalancer` allowing your cloud platform (AWS, GKE...) to provision a TCP Load Balancer automatically.

-Add the appropriate annotations to attach any NLB configuration information to the metadata of your service.
+Add the appropriate annotations to attach any Load Balancer configuration information to the metadata of your service.

 !!!
 Example
-    In the following example, we deploy an ALB and enable TLS:
+    In the following example, we deploy an NLB and enable TLS on AWS EKS:

     ``` yaml
     annotations: